Spring is the best time of year for out with the old

 It may seem that when it comes to refreshing your mindset all focus should be within your mind, but it’s important to not overlook your body.
 Any personal endeavor requires a balance between nurturing your mind and engaging your body.
 When too much focus is placed on one and not the other, the imbalance is cause for distraction from your intent.

 While focusing on using your mind for introspection and intention setting is important, you should also make the time to move your physical body.
-How you accomplish the physical activity is not as important as simply making sure to get consistent activity on a daily basis—whether by walking, swimming, running, dancing, or practicing tai chi or yoga.
+How you accomplish the physical activity is not as important as simply making sure to get consistent activity on a daily basis—whether by walking, swimming, running, dancing, Zumba, biking or yoga.

 As you go forward to refresh your mindset for spring, remember that the most important thing you can do is to start your practice—even if it’s just one small step—and keep at it one day at a time.